 Creation and Humanity

 Humans, the crowning act of creation, were designed to live in fellowship with God and in mutually helpful relationships with each other.
-God created them male and female in his own image.
-The Creator gave them the mandate to rule and care for creation as a sacred trust and the freedom to obey or disobey him.
-Through the wilful disobedience of Adam and Eve, sin entered the world.
+God created them male and female in the image of God.
+The Creator gave them the mandate to rule and care for creation as a sacred trust, and the freedom to obey or disobey Him.
+Through the willful disobedience of Adam and Eve, sin entered the world.
 As a result, human nature is distorted and people are alienated from God and creation.
 Creation is under the bondage of decay.
 Humans and all creation long to be set free.

 The New Creation

-Sin, guilt, or death will not prevail.
+Sin, guilt, and death will not prevail.
 God will create a new heaven and a new earth in which there will be no evil, suffering, and death.
 The first signs of this new creation are already present in those who accept God’s forgiveness through Christ.
-In Christ all things are being reconciled and created anew.
+In Christ, all things are being reconciled and created anew.